Reports

 Induced Abortions Report, 2023

-There were no abortions performed in South Dakota in 2023, compared to 192 abortions in the previous year.
+There were no abortions performed and reported to the South Dakota Department of Health in 2023, compared to 192 abortions in the previous year.

 Violent Death Reporting System Data Report, 2021